 - complementary training modules to the existing Masters courses

 - summer schools, seminars and workshops throughout the training course

 - a high-level training programme, provided by numerous researchers and engineers for the doctorate level

 - opportunities for mobility during the PhD

-With the joint support of the University of Strasbourg (Faculty of Life Sciences and the Life and Health Doctoral School), the CNRS and Inserm, this project, which is based on the graduate school model, has the threefold ambition of strongly linking training to research, enhancing the thematic strengths of the Strasbourg site but also contributing to its international influence.
+With the joint support of the University of Strasbourg (Faculty of Life Sciences and Life and Health Doctoral School), the CNRS and Inserm, this project, which is based on the “graduate school” model, has the threefold ambition of strongly linking training to research, of enhancing the thematic strengths of the Strasbourg site and of contributing to its international influence.